Signed in as:

 radically.reach.juggle

-This is a picture of the river taken in late May, 2020, when the river was very low.
+This is a picture of the river taken when the river was very low.
 There is a fast riffle towards the bottom of the peg (not shown in photo).

 Continue downstream along the fence line to peg 3.